davepinch/pinchy.cc/content/topics/places/washington-cities/tacoma/wikipedia/en.wikipedia.org.md

 ---
 title: "Tacoma, Washington (Wikipedia)"
 excerpt: >-
-  **Tacoma** (/təˈkoʊmə/ tə-KOH-mə) is the county seat of [Pierce County](/en.wikipedia.org/wiki/Pierce_County,_Washington/), [Washington](/en.wikipedia.org/wiki/Washington_(state)/), [United States](/en.wikipedia.org/wiki/United_States/).
-A port city, it is situated along Washington's [Puget Sound](/en.wikipedia.org/wiki/Puget_Sound/), 32 miles (51 km) southwest of [Seattle](/en.wikipedia.org/wiki/Seattle/), 36 miles (58 km) southwest of [Bellevue](/en.wikipedia.org/wiki/Bellevue,_Washington/), 31 miles (50 km) northeast of the state capital, [Olympia](/en.wikipedia.org/wiki/Olympia,_Washington/), 58 miles (93 km) northwest of Mount Rainier National Park, and 80 miles (130 km) east of Olympic National Park.
-The city's population was 219,346 at the time of the 2020 census.
-Tacoma is the second-largest city in the Puget Sound area and the third-most populous in the state.
-Tacoma also serves as the center of business activity for the South Sound region, which has a population of about 1 million.
+  **Tacoma** (/təˈkoʊmə/ tə-KOH-mə) is a city in and the county seat of Pierce County, Washington, United States.
+A port city, it is situated along the Puget Sound roughly 30 miles (48 km) from Seattle and Olympia, and 58 miles (93 km) northwest of Mount Rainier National Park.
+Tacoma is the second-largest city in the Puget Sound area and the third-most populous city in the state with a population of 219,346 at the 2020 census.
+Tacoma is the economic and cultural center of the South Sound region, which has a population of about 1 million.
 license: CC BY-SA 4.0
-retrieved: 2024-01-01
+retrieved: 2026-05-02
 type: website
 url: /en.wikipedia.org/wiki/Tacoma,_Washington/
 website: "https://en.wikipedia.org/wiki/Tacoma,_Washington"